polina-tereschenko/flutter/README.md

-click f5 to start the program
+is VScode push f5 to start the program

 # flutter